ebarooni/capacitor-calendar/README.md

 |:--------------------------------------:|:------------------------------------------:|
 | ![](./example/src/assets/ios-demo.gif) | ![](./example/src/assets/android-demo.gif) |

-On iOS, `readCalendar` permission is not needed when you are creating an event using the native prompt.
+On iOS, `readCalendar` permission is not needed when you a

+re creating an event using the native prompt.
 The video is just for showing the functionality, otherwise the `createEventWithPrompt` method works without the `readCalendar` authorization.

 ## MVP